tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 #### IPTunnel - Server

 The IPTunnel server acts as a exit node.
-It will accept connections from other yggdrasil peeres listed in **/etc/yggdrasil.iptunnel.server** and form a tunnnel between them allowing the remote peer to access internet available on this node.
+It will accept connections from other Yggdrasil peers listed in **/etc/yggdrasil.iptunnel.server** and form a tunnel between them allowing the remote peer to access Internet available on this node.

  To configure as a server (exit Internet traffic for other nodes),
  1. Create `/etc/yggdrasil.iptunnel.server`